Lisbon revisited (updated April 2024)

 Sapateira recheada

 Cervejarias and marisqueiras are a national rite of passage for every Portuguese and there are good ones even in the most unassuming neighbourhoods of Lisbon.
 You can tell their popularity by the amount of people inside.
-These lively, noisy, family oriented restaurants are a melting pot of people from all social classes (students, white-collar workers, politicians and entire families at weekends) all happily hammering away at crabs and other such creatures, whilst downing copious amounts of beer or Vinho Verde, the slightly fizzy “green wine” from the North of Portugal.
+These lively, noisy, family oriented restaurants are a melting pot of people from all social classes (students, white-collar workers, politicians and entire families at weekends) all happily hammering away at crabs and other such creatures, whilst downing copious amounts of beer or Vinho Verde, the white “green wine” from the North of Portugal.

+A quick note to beer lovers.
 A beer is uma cerveja.
 If it’s one from the tap you’re looking for ask for uma imperial, por favor!
 Otherwise, the bottled kind is a toss between the two major home brands, Super Bock or Sagres.
 Which is better?
 It’s like choosing between Porto or Benfica.
 There are fanatics on both sides.

 Lobster for lunch - Oh Carlos!